 Thanksgiving Dinner & Dessert

 Although Thanksgiving meal is not my favorite of the year, the concept of gathering what has been grown and harvested and preparing them into delicious traditional dishes floats my boat.
-I can’t think of any other meal that composes so many different side dishes, takes days and days to prepare, and is consumed in minutes.
+I can’t think of any other meal that comprises so many different side dishes, takes days and days to prepare, and is consumed in minutes.
 Strange thought if you are making a giant meal for a small gathering.

 The Menu